Viele Bierdeckel mit Ideen zu Designfragen hängen an einem Plakat

 Better Together – in guter Gesellschaft

-With all Senses – mit allen Sinnen
+With All Senses – mit allen Sinnen

-Design in Schools – Design macht Schule!
+Design In Schools – Design macht Schule!
 Frankfurt RheinMain lehrt Gestaltung

 Creative Minds – Gestalter:innen aus der Region